Rage (2025 TV series): Production

 Rage was created by Félix Sabroso, who described the series as "a kind of anthology of my view of reality and it has turned out to be polyhedral, because I wanted to tell many things".
 The series is a Producciones Mandarina production for HBO Max.

+In January 2026, following a previous announcement concerning the renewal of the series for a second season, HBO Max disclosed cast additions Carmen Maura, María León, Ana Mena, Maribel Verdú, Cecilia Suárez, and Clara Sans, while Claudia Salas and Ana Torrent were reported to return.

 Release

 The first two episodes were released on HBO Max on 11 July 2025.